What do NEP and LEP stand for?

-Being verbally fluent in another language does not necessarily mean that the same individual can write correctly and clearly in that language.
+An individual who is verbally fluent in a language is not always able to correctly and clearly write in the same language of verbal fluency.
 A translator's work is solitary, with time budgeted into the process to examine dictionary translations and make judgments about the best way to convey the message.
 S/he are familiar with idiomatic expressions specific to the audience.
 This process is called localization, and takes into consideration a reader's educational, social, and cultural background.

 Does translation software work?

-Currently there is no 1-click solution to translate one language into another.
-Although there are a variety of off-the-shelf consumer software products that claim to translate correctly, the truth is that language is a particularly difficult, high level function of the human brain.
+Currently, an accurate 1-click solution to translate one language into another does not exist.
+Although there are a variety of off-the-shelf consumer software products claiming to translate correctly, the truth is that language is a particularly difficult, high level function of the human brain.
 To date, there is no technological solution for accurately capturing meaning in one language and conveying the meaning into a “perfect translation.”
 Many consumer translation software programs merely translate literally, and create translations that have glaring errors in semantics, syntax and grammar.

 Translation is as much a social science as a linguistic process.
 Localizing a Spanish translation to the vernacular of an agricultural worker versus a white collar readership from separate countries in Latin America requires a grasp of the cultural nuances and idiomatic expressions that capture's a reader's attention, and accurately and completely convey the meaning, tone and intent of the written communication.